National Social Life, Health, and Aging Project (NSHAP): Wave 1 (ICPSR 20541)

 Data Collection Notes

 This collection is being released in six parts: Parts 1 through 5 contain the ICPSR-processed files; Part 6 contains the original Stata data files with extended and nonextended missing values provided by the P.I. in a zip file package.

-Please refer to the related data collection ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Wave 2 and Partner Data Collection for further information regarding the NSHAP project.
+Please refer to the related data collections ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Wave 2 and Partner Data Collection or ICPSR 36873, National Social Life, Health and Aging Project (NSHAP): Wave 3 for further information regarding the NSHAP project.

 For further information about the National Social Life, Health, and Aging Project (NSHAP), please see the NORC at the University of Chicago Web site.